-Once infrastructure is in place the annual cost related to management of a fishing program at Nestucca Bay NWR will be minimal.
-Expenses will consist primarily of posting and maintaining "Public Fishing Area" signs, maintenance of the trail and parking lot, law enforcement patrols, retrieval of monofilament line deposited in waste containers, and production and dissemination of materials regarding fishing access and regulations.
+Once infrastructure is in place, the recurring costs related to management of a fishing program at Siletz Bay NWR will be more than minimal but not significant.
+Expenses will consist primarily of posting and maintaining "Public Fishing Area" signs, maintenance of the trail, parking lot and boat launch, trash pick-up, law enforcement patrols, retrieval of monofilament line deposited in waste containers, and production and dissemination of materials regarding fishing access and regulations.

-Costs to Administer a Fishing Program at Nestucca Bay NWR under the CCP's Management Direction
+Costs to Administer and Manage a Fishing Program on Alder Island under the CCP's Management Direction